Let's talk

 What are the CSRD scope thresholds?

 They come from the EU Accounting Directive 2013/34/EU: balance-sheet total, net turnover and average headcount.
-A company is in scope when it exceeds at least two of the three thresholds; consolidated subsidiaries can also be covered.
+Since the Omnibus, a company is in scope when it exceeds two cumulative thresholds (more than 1,000 employees and over €450M net turnover); consolidated subsidiaries can also be covered.

 What content criteria does the CSRD impose?